Tow Truck

 Mechanical inspection

 The most recent mechanical inspection must have been performed within the past 12 months.
-You must present a valid mechanical inspection certificate when you register the tow truck.
+You must present the mechanical inspection certificate confirming that the vehicle meets the required standards when you register the tow truck.

-If the tow truck is not authorized for road use or has been stored for one year or longer
+If the tow truck is prohibited from being put into operation or has been stored for one year or longer

 Documents required